UniMath/agda-unimath/src/metric-spaces/isometric-equivalences-premetric-spaces.lagda.md

 ## Idea

 A function between [premetric spaces](metric-spaces.premetric-spaces.md) is an
-{{#concept "isometric equivalence" Disambiguation="between premetric spaces" Agda=is-isometric-is-equiv-Premetric-Space}}
+{{#concept "isometric equivalence" Disambiguation="between premetric spaces" Agda=is-isometry-is-equiv-Premetric-Space}}
 if it is both an [equivalence](foundation.equivalences.md) and an [isometry](metric-spaces.isometry-premetric-spaces.md).